 Switzerland's Identity Card: A world pioneer

-In 1995, Switzerland launched a new generation of national identity cards.
+In 1995, Switzerland launched a new generation of national identity card.

-It was the worldwide very first identity card made of polycarbonate.
+It was the world’s first identity card made of polycarbonate.
 Thales developed this significant innovation in close cooperation with the Swiss Government and also provided the design of the card.

 The launch of the Swiss identity card in 1995 represented a milestone for the secure document market.